 For some incumbents, like VMware, AIOps is a foray they can easily slide into.
 But far more exciting is the prospect of young companies venturing out and trying to solve the problem in better and unique ways, tackling one problem at a time.
 The problems outlined above make clear that this is a market waiting to be tapped into.
 Current tools push the boundaries, and yet there is no out-of-the-box solution for root-cause analysis or infrastructure failure prediction.
 Attempts are being made, but the playing field is still wide open.

-While AIOps is only a stepping stone towards a self-driven ops world, there is potentially a huge amount of money to be made before we move past this phase.
+While AIOps is only a stepping stone towards the ultimate dream of a “autonomous” ops world, there is potentially a huge amount of money to be made before we move past this phase.